tiburona/mbamk/cookiecutter_mbam/README.md

 Thank you for contributing to MBAM!
 To contribute, please pull the latest version of the `development` branch and make a branch off of it.

+### What else you need

+MBAM uses XNAT, software that orchestrates neuroimaging workflows, to interface with Docker containers.
+In order to run MBAM, you must either

 When you have finished your feature or bug fix, first checkout development, pull any changes from the remote, and merge those changes into your local branches.
 Be sure to resolve any merge conflicts.
 Once you have an unconflicted branch, commit your work and test your branch following the steps in the next section.
 If your branch passes automated and manual tests, open a PR and request review.
 You should have at least one reviewer who did not contribute to the development of your branch.

 ## Testing MBAM